 - 1. To facilitate placement of students in agencies for the internship experience. - 2.
 To facilitate with the student the development of an internship contract that is also negotiated with the field instructor. - 3.
 To provide a liaison between BSU and the placement site.
-Two to three virtual or on-site

-- 4. To provide orientation for field instructors and agency directors each term. - 5.
+Two to three virtual or on-site visits to the placement site will be made.
+The purpose of the first visit is to review the intern's contract and to address any questions about the Social Work Department and the internship that might arise.
+During the second and third visits the faculty liaison, with the intern and field instructor, will facilitate discussion of the midterm and final evaluations. - 4.
+To provide orientation for field instructors and agency directors each term. - 5.
 To facilitate the five to six internship seminars, providing feedback to interns on presentations and papers. - 6.
 To provide ongoing consultation with the placement agencies as needed. - 7.
 To maintain an on-going Practitioners Advisory Council that reviews and evaluates the overall Social Work Department, particularly the internship component. - 8.
 To carry liability insurance for the Social Work interns.